FelipeHVidal/FelipeHVidal/README.md

 * 📚 **Learning Roadmap:** Advancing modularly through IA basics, Networking fundamentals, and security concepts.

 ### 🎯 My Goals:
-* 🎖️ Achieve entry-level cybersecurity certifications (such as CompTIA A+, Security+, or similar).
+* 🎖️ Achieve foundational IT & security credentials (such as CompTIA A+ CompTIA Network+ and CompTIA Security+).
 * 🤝 Join a security team where I can contribute discipline, loyalty, and structured problem-solving.